beejjorgensen/bgnet0/src/bgnet0_part_0600_ip.md

 And with IP, it would actually only be two hosts, because hosts with all zero bits or all one bits are reserved.

-The next explorations will look at specific subnet examples for IPv4 and IPv6.
+The next chapters will look at specific subnet examples for IPv4 and IPv6.
 The important part now is that each address is split into network and host parts, with the network part first.